xebia/demo-timer/README.md

 ### Deploy

-This project is deployed on Firebase, so you need Firebase project access to deploy.
+This project is deployed on Firebase automatically in CircleCI using a deployment token.
+If you want to deploy manually, you need Firebase project access.

 ```
+firebase login
 npm run deploy
 ```